 Evacuation and losses incurred during the war (1936–1945)

-In 1936, during the Nazi dictatorship the “Guilt Division” was merged with the Political Archive and since then the archive has also served as a “historical division”.
-During the Second World War, the Political Archive was involved in raids of the archives of other countries’ foreign ministries which took place up to summer 1940.
+In 1936, during the Nazi dictatorship the “Schuldreferat” was merged with the Political Archive and since then the archive has also served as a “historical division”.
+During the Second World War the Political Archive was involved in raids of the archives of other countries’ foreign ministries which took place up to summer 1940.
 The seized files were all returned, at the latest by the end of the war.

-1936 saw a further organisational reform, followed by the mass handover of files from the missions abroad in light of the danger of war following the annexation of the Sudetenland in 1938.
-This saturated the capacity of the Political Archive and forced more archive material to be transferred to the Reich Archives.
+1936 saw a further organisational Reform of the Foreign Office, followed by the mass handover of files from the missions abroad in light of the danger of war following the annexation of the Sudetenland in 1938.
+This saturated the capacity of the Political Archive, therefore further records had to be transferred to the National Archives.

-Most of the files from the period from 1936 onwards which had still been needed for business ongoing in 1943 fell victim to bombs or, in the last few months of the war, deliberate destruction of Foreign Office premises.
-The losses cannot be precisely described – however, they affected in particular:
+Most of the files from the period from 1936 onwards which were still needed for ongoing business in 1943 fell victim to bombs or, in the last few months of the war, deliberate destruction of Foreign Office premises.
+The losses can be narrowed down only to some extend.
+They especially include:

-* files from the Political Directorate-General on countries with which the German Empire still maintained diplomatic relations in 1943
+* files from the Political Department concerning countries with which the German Reich still maintained diplomatic relations in 1943

-* files from the Office of the Reich Minister (which in any case have been partly preserved on microfilm)
+* files from the Office of the Foreign Minister (which have partly been preserved on microfilm, though)

-* personnel files of officials still active in 1943
+* personnel files of employees in higher civil service still active in 1943

 * the Embassy in Paris